 I always keep my promises.
 Thus, I finally went, finally decided to figure out whether is Bergamo worth visiting.
 The minute I arrived, I realized I would be falling in love with it, and that Omar was right: there are many more things to do in Bergamo than what I had expected.
 “Why have I been waiting for so long to visit?”
 I asked myself when I got the first glimpse of Bergamo Alta, the Old Town.
 I ended up spending 3 full days in the area – each of them packed with activities – and I truly enjoyed it.

 After going, I can confirm that Bergamo is great for a short break and even for a longer vacation.
 To those who wonder “is Bergamo worth visiting?”
 I answer with a firm “yes!”
 It is a fantastic alternative to more famous destinations in the region, like Milan (which by the way is suitable even for budget travelers, as there are a bunch of things to do in Milan for free), Lake Como and Lake Garda, and has retained all of its original charme.
 The range and quality of attractions in the area is so good that it is impossible not to fall in love with it.

 What is it about Bergamo that made me like it so much?
 I could just say “everything,” but that would be too reductive and would not do it justice.
-So, here’s a few things about Bergamo that will make any traveler want to visit and stop wondering whether is Bergamo worth visiting.
+So, here’s a few things to do in Bergamo that will make any traveler want to visit and stop wondering whether is Bergamo worth visiting.

 It is architecturally splendid